Best Budget Phones Under $500 Worth Buying

 Who it is for: Buyers who want a premium-feeling phone with a strong camera, excellent build quality, and the longest update commitment in the segment.

 The Google Pixel 9a is the most complete package under $500 in 2026 and the right default recommendation for most people.
-If you want something different, the Nothing Phone 3a has a better display experience at a lower price, the OnePlus 13R has more power and better battery life, and the Motorola Edge 60 has the most premium build quality at this tier.
+If you want something different, the Nothing Phone 3a has a better display experience at a lower price, the Samsung Galaxy A36 has the longest battery life and the best update promise, and the Motorola Edge 60 has the most premium build quality at this tier.
 Any of these five will serve you better than most phones that cost $200 more did just a few years ago.

 Related: If your budget stretches further, see our Best Phones of 2026 for the full flagship and mid-range picture.
 Also worth checking: our Best Car Phone Mounts of 2026 so your new phone stays put on the road.